 - Bring sugar and 2 tablespoons water to a boil.
-Lower heat to medium and cook, swirling the pan every so often, until the syrup is a dark golden color—about 3 minutes.
+Lower heat to medium and cook, swirling the pan every so often until the syrup is a dark golden color—about 3 minutes.
 Remove from heat and let sit.
 The syrup will continue to darken.
-When it is the color of dark wood, carefully add ¼ cup of the pomegranate juice—it will spatter, so stand back.
+When it is the color of dark wood, carefully add a ¼ cup of the pomegranate juice—it will spatter, so stand back.
 Stir until the caramel has been incorporated into the juice.
 Then add the rest of the pomegranate juice and the lemon juice.

 - Bring the mixture to a boil again and cook until the molasses has been reduced to about ⅔ cup.
 This should take about a half hour.
 The molasses will be thick and syrupy.
 Remove from heat and transfer to another container to cool.
 Molasses can be kept refrigerated for up to 1 month.